How to Prevent and Remove Damp and Mould from your Garage

 The most common causes of damp and mould in garages include:

 - Wide entrances: Garages often have wide entrances that not only allow vehicles but also water to get through during heavy rainfall.
 This can lead to water ingress and an increased risk of mould.
+The larger surface area of wide entrances means there is more space for moisture to accumulate and be absorbed by porous materials such as concrete, wood, or drywall.

 Related